FilbinLab/Multidimensional_STEPN/README.md

 Code to display oncoprint of Fig 1 is also in this folder (`Oncoprint.R`)

 ## 2. Plots
-Codes to plot most figures for ST-EPN patient samples
+Codes to plot most figures for ST-EPN patient samples.

 ## 3. Pseudobulk analysis
 Codes to plot Extended Data Fig 3 and developmental projections of Fig 1f and Extended Data Fig 2a-b.
 To prepare the reference datasets, the codes stored in the folder `Developmental_dataset_processing` are used.